Andy Ibáñez Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in the league.

-- The Marlins have a 4.11 team ERA that ranks 13th across all MLB pitching staffs.
+- The Marlins' 4.11 team ERA ranks 13th across all league pitching staffs.

-- The Marlins allow the ninth-fewest home runs in baseball (114 total, 1.1 per game).
+- Marlins pitchers combine to give up the eighth-fewest home runs in baseball (114 total, 1.1 per game).

-- The lefty's most recent appearance came on Friday against the Colorado Rockies, when he threw three innings, surrendering six earned runs while allowing seven hits.
+- The right-hander last pitched on Saturday against the Colorado Rockies, when he tossed six innings, allowing one earned run while giving up two hits.

-- The 25-year-old has amassed an ERA of 4.32, with 10 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.